kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Conflict resolution: Two policies are considered to be conflicting if they are assigned the same `priority`.
 In order to avoid such conflicts, we propose to include validation for CNP resources, such that no two CNP instances can be created with the same `priority`.

+For conformance and portability purposes, it will be required that implementations support up to 1000 CNP priorities (0 through 999) per cluster and up to 100 rules within a CNP instance.
+An implementation can optionally choose to support larger numbers of priority values and rules, however if an implementation supports a smaller number of rules and instances than these recommended ranges, it will be considered non-conformant.
+This ensures that policy manifests written using priorities 0 through 999 for instance are portable across clusters and implementations without need to re-write policy manifests or re-adjust priority allocations  when moving applications from 1 kubernetes cluster to another.

+####  Multiple selectors per policy instance

+With the current Kubernetes network policy v1 api, an instance of a policy can be applied to a single set of pods defined using a single selector instance (which can be one of 3 types).
+However with the proposed CNP specification, it shall be possible to have multiple instances of selectors within a single CNP policy instance and each such selector can be configured with its own set of peer endpoints and policy actions.
+This enables greater flexibility of configuration, and improves ease of use by not requiring cluster admins to have to come up with unique priority values for each instnce of rule while retaining explicit rule ordering as described earlier since multiple rules wihin a CNP instance are prioritized by their listing order within the CNP manifest.
+A fully specified new rule (including selector, peer and action type definitions) can hence be unambiguously inserted into an existing configuration of CNPs and rules without requiring any reshuffling of priority values and while retaining unambiguous relative priority ordering of all configured rules and CNP instances.

 #### Default rules